Whyalla

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-As per AreaSearch's latest postcode level ATO data released for financial year ended June 2023, the suburb of Whyalla's median income among taxpayers is $68,452.
-The average income in Whyalla is $82,904.
-Nationally, this is extremely high.
-In comparison, Rest of SA has a median income of $48,920 and an average income of $58,933.
-Based on Wage Price Index growth of 8.8% since financial year ended June 2023, current estimates for Whyalla would be approximately $74,476 (median) and $90,200 (average) as of September 2025.
-Census 2021 income data shows household incomes in Whyalla rank at the 48th percentile, family incomes at the 45th percentile, and personal incomes at the 52nd percentile.
-The earnings profile indicates that 30.9% of residents (1,145 people) fall into the $1,500 - 2,999 income bracket, reflecting regional patterns where 27.5% occupy this range.
-After housing costs, residents retain 89.8% of their income, indicating strong purchasing power.
-The area's SEIFA income ranking places it in the 4th decile.
+AreaSearch released postcode level ATO data for financial year 2023.
+In Whyalla, median income among taxpayers was $68,452 and average income was $82,904.
+Nationally, this is high compared to Rest of SA's median of $48,920 and average of $58,933.
+By September 2025, estimated incomes would be approximately $74,476 (median) and $90,200 (average), based on Wage Price Index growth of 8.8%.
+Census 2021 income data shows household, family, and personal incomes rank modestly in Whyalla, between the 45th and 52nd percentiles.
+The earnings profile indicates that 30.9% of residents (1,145 people) fall into the $1,500 - 2,999 income bracket.
+After housing costs, residents retain 89.8% of their income, reflecting strong purchasing power.
+Area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income